LetterLiGo/LetterLiGo.github.io/_pages/about.md

 <!-- My research interest covers a wide range, including Sensor and CPS Security, Audio Security, AI Security, as well as Speech Signal Processing.
 If you are seeking any form of <b>academic cooperation</b>, please feel free to email me at lxfmakeit(at)zju(dot)edu(dot)cn. -->
-My research is broadly in the field of AI and CPS security, with a particular interest in safeguarding user privacy, intelligent audio/vision systems, and generative models against various forms of leaks and attacks.
+My research is broadly in the field of AI and IoT security, with a particular interest in safeguarding user privacy, intelligent audio/vision systems, and generative models against various forms of leaks and attacks.
 I work toward developing dependable and secure machine learning (ML) systems and am committed to making their applications for deployment in critical infrastructures and consumer electronics.
 In user-oriented contexts, my investigations also encompass the interplay between protecting user privacy and enhancing the usability of machine learning systems.
 In model-oriented scenarios, such as the use of generative models in model-as-a-service (MaaS) applications, my work involves regulating their behavior to align with societal responsibilities.

-If you are seeking any form of <b>academic cooperation</b>, please feel free to email me at lxfmakeit(at)zju(dot)edu(dot)cn.
+If you are seeking any form of <b>academic cooperation</b>, please feel free to email me at xinfengli(at)zju(dot)edu(dot)cn.

 I have published 10+ papers at the top-tier international security/AI/mobile sensing conferences and journals, such as USENIX Security, NDSS, TDSC, IoT-J, and ACM MM.